Scope

 Introduction

-Doses provided below are indicated for adults under 65 years of age.
+All doses provided in this article are indicated for adults under 65 years of age.
 In elderly or frail, usually half of the recommended doses are used, especially initially.
-Lower doses may be used when sedation agents are combined or when patient co-ingestion of sedating drugs has already occurred e.g. alcohol, benzodiazepines.
+Lower doses may be used when sedation agents are combined or when the patient is already partially sedated by co-ingestion of sedating drugs (e.g. alcohol, benzodiazepines) or illness, or simply exhibits lower levels of arousal.

 Dose or dose frequency ranges are provided because different doses are often suitable for different patients depending on their size, arousal or co-morbidities/co-ingestants but also because different resources and guidelines recommend different doses.

 Antipsychotics and/or Benzodiazepines are generally used first line as sedation agents either alone or in combination.
-Also some patients may require an antipsychotic not just for the sedation but also for the treatment of their condition (e.g. for psychosis).
+Some patients may require a specific agent not just for their sedation but also for the treatment of their underlying condition (e.g. antipsychotics for psychosis, diazepam for alcohol withdrawal or toxidromes).

 The Benefits of Combination Therapy